jwplayer/grunt-flash-compiler/README.md

 * targetCompilerOptions: array<String> - Extra options to be added to a specific compilation
 * debug: Boolean - enable debugging options for compiled object
 * swc: Boolean - when true, generate a swc library file for linking
-* ascshdPort: number - when using ascshd, each project should use a different port

 ### Example
 ```js